bradchesney79/2017-Debian-Jessie-Secure-WebApp-Server/README.md

 # 2017-Debian-Jessie-Secure-WebApp-Server

+I am facing a really neat and exciting fundamental change to how I've done autoloading-- I thought I'd be working on this next month.
+However, my situation has

 This is the 2017 version updated using the things I learned from the 2015 version

 A setup script for a Debian LAMP Webserver.
-Building with a security focus & geared towards higher performance than stock.
+Building with a security focus & geared towards higher performance than stock configuration that should run well everywhere-- considering that if we dumped all this shenanigans on a stock host it would possibly get bogged down.

 Initially this will be in implemented with bash until I arrive at an end result I am happy with.